Finding Internships or Volunteer Work

 Your Employment Questions Answered: How to Find Internships or Volunteer Work

-Sometimes the best way to learn something new is by seeking advice from those who have been there.
-Asking questions is how we learn about new resources or can give us perspectives that we might never have thought about before.
-When you ask a question, you can gain the knowledge you are looking for that will help you figure out what you need to know to move forward, whatever the subject might be.
+Sometimes, the best way to learn something new is to seek advice from those who have been there.
+Asking questions is how we learn about new resources or can give us perspectives that we might never have considered before.
+When you ask a question, you can gain the knowledge you are looking for that will help you figure out what you need to know to move forward, whatever the subject.

-Question: Can you tell me how to find internships or possibly volunteer opportunities?
+Question: Can you tell me how to find internships or volunteer opportunities?

 Answer:

-Looking for internships or volunteer work to gain experience can be a really great idea.
-There are different wants you can do this, and also figure out the best way to look for the right job.
+Looking for internships or volunteer work to gain experience can be a great idea.
+There are different ways to do this and figure out the best way to look for the right job.
 Here are some suggestions:

 1. MWR Job Fairs